andres-lowrie/lang/docs/content/docs/basics/types.md

 ```

 Some types are "Complex types" eg structures, lists, and potentially custom
 types in that they contain other data.
-For these types, you specify containing
+For these types, you can specify
-type by simply adding more `:<type>`
+containing type by simply adding more `:<type>`

 ```
 // A list that holds strings